Ezinnem/cryptApp/README.md

 # CryptApp
-A React website for viewing the different cryptocurrencies' values and rates...
+A React website for viewing the different cryptocurrencies' values and rates.

 ## Description: